 Learn more about Photinia

-They are often used as ornamental shrubs, in beds and in hedges, but can also be planted as standalones.
+The red-leaved shrub often appears as ornamental shrubs, in beds and in hedges.
+However, you can also plant it as a standalone.

 Abundant leaves quickly make the shrub opaque, which makes it one of the most commonly planted evergreen shrubs in hedges.

 Read also on shrubs